 A Streetcar Named Desire is a play written in 1947 by American playwright Tennessee Williams for which he received the Pulitzer Prize for Drama in 1948.
-The working title of this Tennessee Williams most celebrated work was “The Poker Night”.
+The working title of the most celebrated work from Tennessee Williams is “The Poker Night”.

-The original Broadway production was produced by Irene Mayer Selznick, opened at the Shubert in New Haven before moving to the Ethel Barrymore Theatre in December 1947, directed by Elia Kazan and starred Marlon Brando, Jessica Tandy, Kim Hunter, and Karl Malden.
+The original Broadway production was produced by Irene Mayer Selznick and opened at the Shubert in New Haven before moving to the Ethel Barrymore Theatre in December 1947, directed by Elia Kazan and starred Marlon Brando, Jessica Tandy, Kim Hunter, and Karl Malden.

 The London production opened in 1949 with Bonar Colleano, Vivien Leigh, and Renee Asherson and was directed by Laurence Olivier.

-Since then these play from Tennessee has experienced many performances through theaters worldwide.
+Since then these plays from Tennessee have experienced many performances through theaters worldwide.